google/vizier/README.md

 ## Installation <a name="installation"></a>
 The simplest way is to run the provided `install.sh`.
 It installs the necessary dependencies, and builds the relevant protobuf libraries needed for the service.
 Check if all unit tests work by running `run_tests.sh`.
+OSS Vizier requires Python 3.9+.

 ## User API: Running Vizier <a name="user_api"></a>
 An example of the entire server + client loop running locally can be found in the unit test file `vizier/service/vizier_client_test.py`.
 A manual demo can be found in the `/demos/` folder.
 To run the manual demo, run the following command to start the server: